lbialy/play-ng2-webpack2/README.md

 - all sbt-web plugins were removed from `project/plugins.sbt` since Angular-CLI now handles frontend build
 - Play run hook `UIBuildHook` was added to `project/` - it's job is handling node modules installation via `npm` and `npm run build` when Play is run in dev mode.
 - `build.sbt` file contains UI build tasks: npm modules installation and karma tests running along with Play tests
-- `ui/dist` folder is listed as unmanaged resource directory, therefore both Play running in dev mode and stage/dist packages have access to it's contents via `Assets` controller.
-That folder is obviously output directory of Angular-CLI build.
 - `IntegrationSpec` was removed, as Selenium Webdriver driven E2E tests are useless due to Protractor integration.
 - Protractor testing is handled using `ProtractorSpec` test class in `test`.
 I owe that part to unnamed chinese coder who already battled with the idea of running Protractor tests from SBT and failed, so that I didn't have to.
 Thank you buddy!
 - Changes in `ui` folder don't cause Play reloads, but are observed (and handled) by Angular-CLI when Play is running in dev mode.